dhmunro/dudley/README.md

 binary files or streams having the same variables but different array shapes.
 This extended capability is similar to XDR.

+The Dudley data model is designed to be highly compatible with numpy.
+Dudley arrays are modeled on the numpy ndarray, and Dudley also supports lists and string-keyed dicts (called groups after HDF5).
+These non-array structures resemble JSON arrays and objects, respectively.
+However, unlike JSON, Dudley does not allow you to interleave data with its description.

 Unlike either HDF5 (or PDB) or XDR, a Dudley layout can also serve as a template for a whole class of binary data files.
 For example, a single Dudley layout could describe every restart dump file for a